tpike3/tpike3.github.io/interests.md

 <p>

-I have four broad research areas tha fall under the umbrella of next generation governance and decisions making
+I have four broad research areas that fall under the umbrella of next generation governance and decisions making

 </p>